UBC-Thunderbots/Software/docs/software-architecture-and-design.md

 Additionally, we can use `Dynamic Parameters` to communicate between the [Visualizer](#visualizer) and the rest of our system.
 The [Visualizer](#visualizer) can change the values of `DynamicParameters` when buttons or menu items are clicked, and these new values will be picked up by the rest of the code.
 For example, we can define a `Dynamic Parameter` called `run_ai` that is a boolean value.
 Then when the `Start [AI](#ai)` button is clicked in the [Visualizer](#visualizer), it sets the value of `run_ai` to `true`.
 In the "main loop" for the [AI](#ai), it will check if the value of `run_ai` is true before running its logic.

 Here's a slightly more relevant example of how we used `Dynamic Parameters` during a game in RoboCup 2019.
 We had a parameter called `enemy_team_can_pass`, which indicates whether or not we think the enemy team can pass.
 This parameter was used in several places in our defensive logic, and specifically affected how we would shadow enemy robots when we were defending them.
 If we assumed the enemy team could pass, we would shadow between the robots and the ball to block any passes, otherwise we would shadow between the enemy robot and our net to block shots.
 During the start of a game, we had `enemy_team_can_pass` set to `false` but the enemy did start to attempt some passes during the game.
 However, we didn't want to use one of our timeouts to change the value.
 Luckily later during the half, the enemy team took a time out.
-Because `Dynamic Parameters` are very quick to change and can leave the [AI](#ai) running, we were quickly able to change `enemy_team_can_pass` to `true` while the enemy team took their time out.
-This made our defence much better against that team and didn't take to much time we had to burn our own timeout.
+Because `Dynamic Parameters` can be changed quick without stopping [AI](#ai), we were quickly able to change `enemy_team_can_pass` to `true` while the enemy team took their timeout.
+This made our defence much better against that team and didn't take so much time that we had to burn our own timeout.
 Altogether this is an example of how we use `Dynamic Parameters` to control our [AI](#ai) and other parts of the code.

 It is worth noting that constants are still useful, and should still be used whenever possible.
 If a value realistically doesn't need to be changed, it should be a constant (with a nice descriptive name) rather than a `Dynamic Parameter`.
 Having too many `Dynamic Parameters` is overwhelming because there are too many values to understand and change, and this can make it hard to tune values to get the desired behaviour while under pressure during a game.